acollign/netrunner-wiki/Jinteki.net-Guide.md

 ### Gameplay Limitations
 While the system is fairly mature, it is still in development and some kinds of effects aren't yet supported.
 Using cards that rely on them can be difficult, require manual adjustments, and/or some understanding on the part of your opponent.
 Examples include:

-* **Additional costs to run, break subs, etc:** Ruhr Valley, Midway Station Grid, Interrupt 0, Enhanced Login Protocol, Donut Taganes, *et al*
+* **Additional costs to break subs, play events, etc:** Midway Station Grid, Interrupt 0, Donut Taganes, Student Loans, *et al*
-* **Other unique complicated effects:** Disrupter, Inazuma, Surveillance Sweep, RSVP, *et al*
+* **Other unique complicated effects:** Disrupter, Inazuma, Surveillance Sweep, Media Blitz, RSVP, Raman Rai, *et al*

 ##### Hosting
 Cards capable of hosting other cards have both "Click to host from Grip" and "Host an installed card" abilities on them to account for Runner installs done via paid abilities (e.g., Clone Chip, Self-modifying Code, Personal Workshop, Street Peddler).
 Please communicate with your opponent when using the ability to host something that's already installed so they understand what is happening and why.